DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 16 creates a script that deletes all files in the current working directory that end with the character ~
+file 17 creates a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current d.